 There are many organisations offering scholarships for a wide range of qualifications and students - from a few hundred dollars, to thousands.
 They may not necessarily focus on academic achievement.

 Some financial assistance is only available to full-time students.
 However, in certain situations, if you have to study part-time you could be eligible for what's called "limited full-time status".

-Find out how to apply for the Student Allowance, a Student Loan, the Unemployment Student Hardship Benefit, and extra help.
+Find out how to apply for the Student Allowance, a Student Loan, the Jobseeker Support Student Hardship Benefit, and extra help.